 How Secure Are French Doors?

 This varies by design and manufacturer.
-However, all exterior French doors from a reputable home improvements company are manufactured with safety and security in mind, and to meet or exceed the UK standards set out in PAS 24:2012, BS and 3621:2007+A2:2011.
+However, all exterior French doors from reputable home improvement companies are manufactured with safety and security in mind, and to meet (or exceed) the UK standards set out in PAS 24:2012, BS and 3621:2007+A2:2011.

 To secure your exterior French door, all that is normally required is to use the lock system.
 However, there are add-on devices that can be of help.
 Fitting a door chain or door limiter bar allows anyone inside to see and talk to with callers without allowing them access, and to prevent entry even to those with keys.
 These are simple to fit to timber doors and French doors, but a professional installer should be used if your door frame is uPVC, aluminium, or any similar material.

 French doors, in particular, can benefit from mortice sash locks or mortice security bolts, as described here.
 It is also advisable to choose laminated glass lites rather than normal or toughened glass, particularly for exterior French doors.
 Again, take special care with uPVC or aluminium French doors, as these extra locks may not be compatible.

 French doors have a very long history, and are likely to see use for hundreds of years to come due to their beauty, light transmission and convenience.
 Modern examples come in a variety of materials, but all offer substantially upgraded security, weather protection and durability compared to the first French doors developed in the 17th century.